amitaybar/Interference-Rejection-using-Riemannian-Geometry-for-DoA-Estimation/ReadMe.txt

 This is the code for the paper "On Interference-Rejection using Riemannian Geometry for Direction of Arrival Estimation", A. Bar and R. Talmon

+In the SimpleExample folder, there is a simplified example that does not require the RIR simulator.

-The code requires the RIR simulator to be installed.
+The code for the paper requires the RIR simulator to be installed.
 Please see more details at https://www.audiolabs-erlangen.de/fau/professor/habets/software/rir-generator

 The code was tested using Matlab 2018b on Windows 10.